 The University has the opportunity to purchase through Nova Scotia government tenders as part of the municipalities, academia, schools, and hospital sector (MASH).
 The Nova Scotia government has passed a Sustainability Policy and criteria in purchasing regulations.

-In Dalhousie’s Purchasing Policy sustainability criteria are outlined as guidance for university purchasers.
+Dalhousie has a Waste and Sustainable Procurement Plan and an a Sustainability Policy that has specific sustainability procurement requirements.
 Sustainability criteria is added and evaluated for individual Request for Proposals and Tender documents.
-A Sustainability Purchasing Checklist [PDF - 100KB] can be used by individual purchasers using purchasing cards to guide purchasing decisions.
 Sustainable purchasing lunch & learns, workshops, and lectures are provided as a part of the ongoing educational programming efforts.

 ENERGY STAR Participant